cia2003/Voting-App-Exercise-/README.md

       b) Service layer: voting logic -> what action will happen If I increase one vote (I use observer pattern).
       c) Persistence layer: handle the database
 3) About observer pattern:
-   1) I use this pattern to distinguish between the topic (subject) and the actions For example:
+   1) I use this pattern to distinguish between the topic (subject) and the actions.
+For example:
       - Topic: increase Candidate A's vote
       - Action:
         1) Send email the result of vote to all candidates